 Fat & Black in Asia

 Not only was my melanin something special, being fat in Asia felt culturally unacceptable.
 Don’t get me wrong, I didn’t have high hopes of a shopping spree, but I did not expect the staring.
 And it didn’t stop at staring, there was pointing and laughing.
 Asia is very different culturally.
 In that culture, it’s okay to comment on a strangers weight or to make gestures and think nothing of it.
 I was often stared and laughed at and if I caught it, I would smile and wave.
-My friend on the hand had a bit of a rougher time.
+My friend on the other hand had a bit of a rougher time.

 As a big and tall white male, he’s used to size discrimination but Asia took it to another level.
 He was asked multiple times if he was pregnant and if they didn’t ask outright, they made the gesture.
 Handling rude comments and gestures is one thing when it happens once in a while, but feeling like you’re constantly under attack for how you look is exhausting.